cdahmedeh/PoetWrite/docs/ux-wireframes.md

 ## Hover Information

 If the user puts their cursor over a word, they will get various statistics about.
-Hovering over the cutter will bring pertinent statistics about the line as well.
+Hovering over the gutter will bring pertinent statistics about the line as well.

 ![Hover Cards](../assets/hovercard-prototype.png)